 Transformers movies ranked, worst to best

-Despites it many difficulties, the Transformers movie franchise has accumulated over $4.8 billion at the global box office, so it makes sense that both Hasbro and Paramount are interested in keeping the Autobot-Decepticon war going on the big screen.
-This summer, Transformers: Rise of the Beasts arrives with a globe-trotting adventure inspired by the Beast Wars storyline, which focuses on the Maximals, the Predacons, and the Terrorcons.
+Despite its many difficulties, the Transformers movie franchise has accumulated over $5 billion at the global box office, so it makes sense that both Hasbro and Paramount are interested in keeping the Autobot-Decepticon war going on the big screen.
+In 2024, Transformers One arrived with the IP’s first animated theatrical feature in decades, and it marked a return to form.
+Now, we’re waiting for news on the Transformers x G.I.
+Joe crossover in the works at Paramount, which was set up at the end of Rise of the Beasts.

-The largely derided five-movie saga directed by Michael Bay, which ran from 2007 until 2017, has been embraced by pop culture regardless, and it definitely succeeded in bringing a new generation of fans and audiences into Hasbro’s highly profitable toys, animation, and comics franchise – the only previous big-screen Transformers release was the 1986 animated G1 movie.
+The largely derided five-movie saga directed by Michael Bay, which ran from 2007 until 2017, has been embraced by pop culture regardless.
+They have definitely succeeded in bringing a new generation of fans to Hasbro’s highly profitable toys, animation, and comics franchise – the only previous big-screen Transformers release was the 1986 animated G1 movie.

-In 2018, Bumblebee effectively rebooted the movie continuity to accommodate cartoonier Transformer designs and a more light-hearted and retro sensibility.
-Despite being a critical success, the prequel-reboot struggled to dominate the box office.
-That didn’t affect Hasbro and Paramount’s plans for a new Transformers saga though; Rise of the Beasts is the next step.
+Bumblebee effectively rebooted the movie continuity in 2018 to accommodate cartoonier Transformer designs and a more light-hearted and retro sensibility.
+Although it was a critical success, the prequel/reboot struggled to dominate the box office.
+That didn’t affect Hasbro and Paramount’s plans for a new Transformers saga though; Rise of the Beasts released in 2023 and made $438 million worldwide in theaters, showing there’s some energon left in the series.

 Revenge of the Fallen committed one of the biggest sequel sins in cinema: almost completely rehashing the first movie’s plot.
 While it’s bigger and more ambitious, the second live-action Transformers instalment is uninspired and bloated despite Michael Bay’s best efforts to keep us engaged.
 On top of everything, there’s an overabundance of unfunny sex jokes – and even a “sexbot” scene – that feel totally out of place in this franchise.